Pratik-7i/VIPER/README.md

 - These are the basic model objects used by the Interactor.
 It is the smallest element inside VIPER.
 - It represents application data.
 - Contains plain model classes used by the Interactor.
-- One thing to remember about the Entity is out of all the layers only the Interactor should own an entity.
+- One thing to remember about the Entity is out of all the layers, only the Interactor should own an entity.

 ## Flow of different Architecture Patterns